 At Forageplus we don’t want you to waste your money or time so although we can carry out a nutritional analysis of grass for you there are several reasons why we think this testing is unreliable for horse owners.

 Most horse owners testing the nutritional value of grass want to know about sugar levels.
 They want to know if the grass their horse is eating is high in sugar or low in sugar.
-Horse owners want to know if the grass their horse is eating is safe for those who are laminitis prone.
+Horse owners want to know if the grass their horse is eating is safe for those who are laminitis-prone.

 Many horses are sensitive to sugar levels in grass, particularly in spring and early summer.
 However, the sugar content of grass fluctuates throughout the day with levels being lowest at night and highest during the afternoon.
 Sugar levels in grass are affected by how much the sun is shining or how much cloud cover there is.
 Sugar levels in grass are also affected by the temperature both at night and during the day.
 Sugar levels are also affected by how long it takes the sample to reach the laboratory for testing.
-All the time the sample is travelling to the lab the grass will be changing its sugar content due to photosynthesis.
+All the time the sample is travelling to the laboratory the grass will be changing its sugar content due to photosynthesis.

 How do you check sugar levels in horse grass?